My work is reproduced

 icon Signature

-One use, one license
+One use, one licence

 icon versement